unicorn-wg/context-labels/draft-thomson-saag-sig-context.md

 * Ed25519 and Ed25519ph [I-D.irtf-cfrg-eddsa]

-# Recommendations for Signature Context Labels
+# Recommendations for Context Labels

-In order to avoid attacks that permit use of signatures for purposes other than intended, the context label C MUST NOT be a prefix of any other signature context label.
+In order to avoid attacks that permit use of a cryptographic object for purposes other than intended, a context label C MUST NOT be a prefix of any other context label.

-New specifications defining context labels for use in signing, SHOULD select context labels that end with a single zero-valued octet and do not contain any other zero-valued octets.
+New specifications defining context labels SHOULD select context labels that end with a single zero-valued octet and do not contain any other zero-valued octets.
 Context labels SHOULD be at least 12 octets in length.

 # IANA Considerations

-This document establishes "Signature Context String" registry.
+This document establishes a "Cryptographic Context Label" registry.

 Entries in this registry contain the following fields:

-Context label:
+Context Label:

 : A sequence of octets between 1 and 255 octets in length, displayed as a hexadecimal string